web-native/docs/chtml/v060/specs/README.md

 </body>
 ```

-In a script, we could programmatically import an *export*.
+And in a script, we could programmatically import an *export*.

 ```js
 let import1 = HTMLTransport.import('export/one');